carlohera/carl0.ml---account-generator/README.md

 <h3> Account Generator </h3>
 I am releasing this script because some people asked me if they can buy it.. so there you go.
+NEWS: I removed email confirmation, now when you create an account it gets activated automatically without any email verification.
 <h5> Todo list </h5>
 <ul>
   <li>Modify inc/database.php + AdminPanel/inc/database.php + php/database.php + AdminPanel/php/database.php </li>